zodac/advent-of-code/README.md

 ## How To View Solutions

 The solutions for a given year are saved in their respective module.
-The solution for each day is run as a unit test, where the puzzle input is read and passed into the actual solution class.
+The solution for each day is run as a unit test, where a puzzle input is read and passed into the actual solution class.
 Sometimes some minor mapping of the input to a POJO will be done in the test set-up.

-The result from the solution is then asserted in the unit test, for both part 1 and part 2 of the challenge.
+The result from the solution is then asserted in the unit test.

+The test module will include assertions for the example from the [Advent of Code](https://adventofcode.com/) challenge, and part 1 and 2 using your own input files.

+## Input Files

+As requested by the creator of Advent of Code, no individual input files are included in this repository.
+My specific inputs are included as a git submodule in the `advent-of-code-inputs` directory.
+Feel free to provide your own inputs in that directory.
+Each year's inputs should be placed in a module matching the module name in the source code.
+For example, for **2015, Day 01**, its input should be available at:
+`advent-of-code/advent-of-code-inputs/2015/Day01.txt`

 ## License